 A symphony’s endnote is a flurry of emotions, transcendent with joy and resolution.
-When you left, you stole that last note away and bound me to the drone of the penultimate.
+When you left, you stole that last note away and bound me to the penultimate.

-I saw others getting back to their lives and would think How can you?
+I see others getting back to their lives and think How can you?
 Don’t you still hear it?
-It grew quieter, that droning, and I sometimes wondered if it had gone silent; but whenever I listened it was still there.
-As long as I can find it, so are you.
-There.
+It grows quieter, that drone, and I sometimes wonder if it is now, finally, gone silent; but whenever I listen you’re there.
+Here.
 Sort of.

 If you doubt the idea of the resolution of the key of a great symphony, listen to the last movement of Beethoven’s Fifth Symphony (the movement of movements, of the symphony of symphonies, by thecomposer of symphonies.)
 Jump to the 9:55 mark in the recording to hear the full ending.
 After that, listen to at least the previous few minutes of the recording to get a feeling for the piece and then stop it before that final note.
 It hurts, you miss it so.
 Not getting to hear that final note…that is what the loss of a loved one is.